 - Behavior-based triggering and user segmentation by plan, lifecycle stage, device, and cohort

-- Closed-loop routing: auto-create Jira tickets, Slack alerts, and follow-up tasks from responses
+- Closed-loop automation: auto-create Jira tickets, Slack alerts, and follow-up tasks from responses

 - Role-based dashboards for product, CX, and leadership teams